gsoft-inc/sg-orbit/README.md

 **update**

-You should use this command when you updated the project dependencies and you want to install them without executing the setup steps.
+Use this command when you update a dependency and you want it installed without executing the setup steps.

-You should also use this command if you added a new packages to the monorepo and you need to re-link the monorepo packages together.
+Use this command if you add a new package to the monorepo and you need to update the packages inter-dependencies.

 ```bash
 yarn update